kaiyisg/pers-blog/_posts/2016-09-01-no-nonsense-europe-travel-compendium.markdown

 To do
 - DIY

+# **Italy** - *Naples*

+To Eat
+- Sfogliatelle Attanasio - Pasticceria (Nice and cheap Sfogliatelle)
+- La Masardona (Nice and cheap fried pizza)
+- Bar Mexico (Coffee!)
+- Any pizza place, naples is the birthplace of pizza!

+To do
+- DIY

 # **Italy** - *Rome*
 *Disclaimer: I spent most of my exchange here, so this might be a bit longer than what you should look out for!*